 Transponder Key Programming

 What is a transponder key?
-A transponder key, (or chip key or computer key), is a car key which uses a transponder chip to control your vehicles locks.
+A transponder key, (or chip key or computer key), is a car key that uses a transponder chip to control your vehicle’s locks.
 You can look the type of key your car uses with the Kaba Ilco reference book.
-Transponder keys have become popular among car manufacturers in recent years because they provide higher security than traditional car keys by requiring verification specific to the cars on board computer.
+Transponder keys have become popular among car manufacturers in recent years because they provide higher security than traditional car keys by requiring verification specific to the cars onboard computer.
 A vehicle requiring a key will not operate without the matching transponder key.
 The lock may turn if the key is cut right but the car will not start and stay on unless an emergency auto locksmith programs the key.

 Key Fob Programming

 How do I program my computer keys?
 As with all car key services, do not go to a dealer unless you plan to overpay for computer/transponder key programming.
 The most affordable, most reliable method to program your transponder key is to contact your local professional locksmith, like those registered with 1800Unlocks.com.
 Legitimate locksmiths will usually verify, at no cost, if your key uses a transponder chip, and offer programming services at rates far below dealerships.
 Be weary of cheap car key replacements listed online.
 They may not always work as advertised because they may have the wrong chip or the key could be made of steel or titanium.
 Key cutting machines cannot cut steel and titanium.
 Some locksmiths will only cut and program their replacement keys because they don’t want to run the risk of ruining your car’s computer or their diagnostic equipment, both of which cost thousands of dollars to replace.